FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 3 (45s)**

-Première annonce majeure : la transition vers Rolldown.
+First major announcement: the transition to Rolldown.

-Rolldown est le nouveau bundler qui va remplacer Rollup dans Vite.
-C'est une réécriture complète en Rust pour des performances maximales.
+Rolldown is the new bundler that will replace Rollup in Vite.
+It's a complete rewrite in Rust for maximum performance.

-La migration se fera progressivement :
+The migration will happen progressively:
-- Aujourd'hui, Vite utilise Rollup, le bundler historique.
+- Today, Vite uses Rollup, the historical bundler.
-- À partir de Vite 6 début 2025, Rolldown sera disponible en option pour ceux qui veulent tester.
+- Starting with Vite 6 in early 2025, Rolldown will be available as an option for those who want to test it.
-- Et à partir de Vite 8 au Q1 2026, Rolldown deviendra le choix par défaut.
+- And starting with Vite 8 in Q1 2026, Rolldown will become the default choice.

-Cette transition progressive permet à l'écosystème de s'adapter en douceur.
-Et comme vous allez le voir sur la prochaine slide, les gains de performance sont spectaculaires.
+This progressive transition allows the ecosystem to adapt smoothly.
+And as you'll see on the next slide, the performance gains are spectacular.
 -->

 ---